fylgja/site/src/guides/style-and-code-guide.md

 ---
 title: "Style and code guide"
-description: "The way how we write our code and name it"
+description: "How we write our code and name it"
 thumb: "guide-thumb/css-awesome.jpg"
 ---

-At Fylgja we use specific style and code guides.
-That we try to follow when possible.
+At Fylgja we use specific style and code guides, we try to follow where possible.

-There are always exceptions.
-But we try to keep this to a minimal.
+There are always exceptions, we try to keep them to a minimal.

-Theses style and code guides are not specific to Fylgja and can be also used by any one.
+Style and code guides are not specific to Fylgja and be used at large.

 ## Single layered styles for multi layered Components

 Fylgja uses the concept of single layered styles.
-This means we try to avoid any styles set via nested classes.
+This means that we try to avoid any styles set via nested classes.

-So we use the power of inheritance of CSS as much as we can.
+We use the power of inheritance of CSS as much as we can.

 A good example is our table component vs other table styles.
 In most cases you will see this type of style for a `td` element.